Fuedyolo/MLOps_Final_Project/reports/README.md

 >
 > Answer:

-We used conda to install and manage our dependencies.
-All the required dependencies can be downloaded and installed by using either the requirements.txt if installing with pip, or using the environment.yml if installing with conda.
-In both cases a fresh environment should be setup.
-Furthermore if installing with pip a new user might be required to install the packages torch-sparse and torch-scatter seperatly.
-For the latter packages to work a windows user would have to install visual studio build tools to get a c/c++ compiler.
-The list of dependecies was created with the pipreqs package that automatically scans the projectfolder for the used packages.
+We used conda for managing our dependencies.
+The list of dependencies was auto-generated using pipreqs.
+To get a complete copy of your development environment, one would have to run the following command: `conda env create -f environment.yml`.

 ### Question 5